Telephone Box Medical Centres

 Ready to Adopt

-If you wish to convert your telephone box into a defibrillator location, please contact us for an information pack.
+If you wish to convert your telephone box into a defibrillator location, please contact us.
 More information can be found on the BT website below.
 In particular please refer to the FAQ section on the BT website.

 More information about adopting a phonebox can be found on the BT website here